chef/automate/dev-docs/ui-development.md

    and session storage and cookies) for `https://a2-dev.test` and re-navigate back to the root of
    <https://a2-dev.test/>.

+1. Optional step: Type `feat` from any page in the UI to open the feature flag modal and turn on any of the client-side beta features.
+After toggling a feature flag, a hard-refresh is required.

 ### The Development Cycle: Making Changes to the UI Code

 * Changes in a file in `automate-ui` will show up in the browser as soon as you save a file.